 Tertiary study is an expensive commitment.
-When considering how to manage their study costs, your child needs to take into account not only course fees, but associated material costs and living expenses.
+When considering how to manage their study costs, your child should take into account not only course fees, but associated material costs and living expenses.

 Course fees are different for every course and can vary between institutions.
 Financial assistance may be available to help cover course costs.
 Visit course costs for more info.

 Material costs can include textbooks, stationery and printing and copying charges.
 Depending on the course they choose, your child may also need equipment like calculators, lab coats or uniforms.

 Living expenses include food and groceries, electricity, internet and phone bills, clothing, medical expenses, and entertainment.

 Travel costs include fuel and vehicle maintenance, and public transport fares.
 The Translink website has info on public transport fares and timetables for South East Queensland.

 Some courses have field trips or professional placements that require students to travel.
 They may need to pay for fuel or fares, meals and accommodation.
 If they work, they may need to take time off to attend, which could mean they lose wages.

 If your child has to live away from home to study, they’ll need to find out what accommodation is available near their institution, and the cost.
 Visit living away from home for more about accommodation.

 Your child can help manage their study costs by budgeting.